At the Coquille Watershed Association, our staff is our most valuable resource…

 rsedlemyer@coquillewatershed.org

 Ivy grew up in Coos County and graduated from Linn Benton College in 2018 with an A.S. in Equine Management.
-She coordinates Coquille Watershed Association’s noxious weeds program and maintains licensure by the State of Oregon as a pesticide and herbicide applicator.
+She coordinates Coquille Watershed Association’s noxious weeds program and maintains licensure by the State of Oregon as a herbicide applicator.
 She provides technical and logistical support in the monitoring program, deploying and maintaining hydrologic monitoring equipment and trapping, tagging, and tracking fish at our restoration project sites.
 Outside of work, she enjoys hiking, hunting, gardening, and spending time with her family and pets.

-Anna Pfeifer – Riparian Project Manager
+Anna Pfeifer – Restoration Program Coordinator

 apfeifer@coquillewatershed.org